sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Join On Common Column
 ----------------------------------------

-Below is a sample workflow which contains Join On Common Column processor in Fire Insights.
+Below is a sample workflow which contains Join On Common Column processor in Sparkflows.
 It demonstrates the usage of Join On Common Column node to join two datasets.

 It does following processing of data: